 in 1976.
 She found it in a group of

 Hyacinthina' seedlings.
-It has medial, yellow variegation with a green margin.
+It has yellow medial (center) variegation with a green margin.
 It

-is a large sized (22 inches high) plant with lavender, funnel shaped flowers on 42
+is a large size (22 inches high by 60 inches wide) plant with lavender, funnel shaped flowers on 42

-inch scapes in mid-July to August.
+inch scapes from mid-July into August.
 This is a 'Fortunei' type

 thought of as the most significant hosta cultivar ever

 and symmetrical mound habit make it an excellent subject for

 just about any situation.
 It also has great durability and good

 this cultivar.
 Unfortunately, many plants of 'Gold Standard'

 being mass-marketed are now infected with